 Pamela Sue Martin started her career soaking from success, being part of the 1972 hit film, The Poseidon Adventure.
 Many remember her from The Hardy Boys/Nancy Drew Mysteries, as she played Nancy Drew alongside two of the biggest stars of the time, Shaun Cassidy and Parker Stevenson.

 Pamela was part of Dynasty until 1984 when she left the show on her own accord.
 After parting ways with the Colbys, she made appearances on several series like Strong Medicine, That ’70s Show, and even hosted Saturday Night Live in 1985.
-We last saw Pamela in a respectful cameo of sorts, with one episode in the 2019 version of the Nancy Drew series.
-At 67 years old, I don’t think we’ve seen the last of her.
+We last saw Pamela in a respectful cameo of sorts in the 2019 CW pilot for the new version of Nancy Drew.
+At 68 years old, it’s likely we haven’t seen the last of her.